 Do you have windshield damage?
-Flying ice, a rock chip, or other debris can impact the glass and create small chips and cracks.
+Flying ice, a rock chip, or other debris can impact the glass and create small chips and cracks – even scratches in your auto glass.
 If so, the question of whether you can repair or if you must replace your windshield may be weighing heavily on your mind.

 With a badly cracked windshield, of course replacement is the only way to go, but a small chip or crack is a different matter.
 Using modern technology, it can often be repaired – at a fraction of the cost of replacing your windshield.
 (We highly recommend taking your car into the repair shop after any windshield damage.